SchmidtDSE/plastics-pipeline/README.md

 Configuration
 --------------------------------------------------------------------------------
 The configuration for the job can be modified by providing a custom json file.
 See [task/job.json](https://github.com/SchmidtDSE/plastics-pipeline/blob/main/task/job.json) for an example.
 Note that the pipeline, by default, uses random forest even though a full sweep is conducted because that approach tends to yield better avoidance of overfitting.
+Parallelization can be enabled by changing the value of `workers`.

 <br>